berndblasius/Bracket.jl/readme.md

 ## Genetic programming
 Concatenative_programming_languages lend themselves for genetic programming.
 Some of the reasons are: minimal and exceptional simple syntax, which facilitates manipulation of programs, genetic operations and mutations.
 Every quotation is a valid program.
 The terseness of the language, one of the drawbacks of such languages for human programmers, becomes a big plus in a genetic environment.

+A simplified version of Bracket, intended for genetic progamming, is in the GeneBracket folder.

-As a side effect this may make the language a candidate for code golfing
+As a side effect this may make the Bracket a candidate for code golfing.

 ## Implementation